Kikobeats/isolated-function/README.md

 ## Quickstart

-**isolated-functions** is a modern solution for running arbitrary code using Node.js.
+**isolated-function** is a modern solution for running untrusted code in Node.js.

 ```js
 const isolatedFunction = require('isolated-function')